dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 With RTC vs AWAC, macOS outright won't boot with systems that have their clocks using AWAC and most BIOS GUIs don't even show the option to change it.
 This is mainly seen in the following:

+* Z490
+* H470
+* B460
 * Z390
 * H370
 * B360
 * H310
 * Z370(mainly Gigabyte and AsRock, as they back-ported the clock.
 Other boards are fine)
 * X299(mainly ones released with 10th gen CPUs, AsRock and Gigabyte are the 2 main offenders)
+  * Asus has been back porting AWAC to even 2017 board with never BIOS updates, beware.

 So we need to either: